 About the Boren Fellowships

-Boren Fellowships, an initiative of the National Security Education Program, provide unique funding opportunities for U.S. graduate students to study less commonly taught languages in world regions critical to U.S. interests, and underrepresented in study abroad, including Africa, Asia, Central and Eastern Europe, Eurasia, Latin America, and the Middle East.
+Boren Fellowships, an initiative of the National Security Education Program, provide unique funding opportunities (up to $25,000) for U.S. graduate students to study less commonly taught languages in world regions critical to U.S. interests, and underrepresented in study abroad, including Africa, Asia, Central and Eastern Europe, Eurasia, Latin America, and the Middle East.
 Boren Fellows represent a vital pool of highly motivated individuals who wish to work in the federal national security arena.
 In exchange for funding, Boren Fellows commit to working in the federal government for at least one year after graduation.
+The William & Mary Study Abroad Office can help you find a study abroad program to include in your Boren application.

 To hear some of the Peer Scholarship Advisors’ tips on the Boren Scholarship and Fellowship, read their blog post.